 (1) Never click on links or open attachments from suspicious or spam emails.
 If you get an email from someone that you don’t know with a link or an attachment, definitely do not click on that link or attachment.

 (2) Even if you get an email from someone you know, but the topic or the subject is suspicious, don’t click on the links or attachments.
-A lot of times you’ll get an email that says check this out, with a link potentially from a friend.
-And as it turns out, your friend’s email got hacked.
-This is where most Ransomware and viruses come from.
+A lot of times you’ll get an email that says check this out, with a link potentially from a friend; however, as it turns out, your friend’s email got hacked.
+Unfortunately, this is where most Ransomware and viruses come from.

-(3) Make sure that you are keeping your computer completely up-to-date with Windows updates.
-Also all the Windows Defender updates.
+(3) Make sure that you are keeping your computer completely up-to-date with Windows updates as well as Windows Defender updates.
 Windows Defender is your base virus and malware protection program, and you want to make sure it’s completely up-to-date.

-Now another major scam that unfortunately has happened to a few of our customers is what is known as the Tech Support Scam.
+Another major internet scam that unfortunately has happened to a few of our customers, is what is known as the Tech Support Scam.

-Scammers are actually cold calling people and saying they’re calling from Windows Technical Support, or they’re calling from Microsoft Technical Support, or they’re calling from Dell Technical Support, and reporting to the user that their computer has picked up a virus or malware, and that the caller needs to log into your computer to remove it.
+Scammers are actually cold calling people and saying they’re calling from Windows Technical Support, Microsoft Technical Support, or Dell Technical Support.
+They are reporting to the user that their computer has picked up a virus or malware and that the caller needs to log into their computer to remove it.

-The scammers then ask for access to your machine.
-They encrypt the data and ask for a fee to clean the machine.
+Afterward, the scammers will then ask for access to your machine, encrypt the data, and ask for a fee to clean the machine.